Pastoral Counseling Ministries

 The church today has given up on its privilege and purpose of accepting invitations into the homes of those most in need of a relationship with Jesus, by closing their community of faith off behind church walls, and asking those in need of healing to come into their ‘safe world’ to meet their standards, before offering to them what God has freely given to all who seek Him.

-This Directive is the most important aspect of the ministries which we offer to our broken world.
-Here, we want to live out the Gospel of Jesus Christ in our homes and in our global community, as a church without walls.
-This is a comprehensive approach for us individually, and corporately as an association, committed to the belief that:
+This truth is the most important aspect of the ministries which we offer to our broken world.
+Here, we want to live out the Gospel of Jesus Christ in our homes and global community, as a church without walls.
+This is a comprehensive approach for us individually, and corporately as an association of believers, committed to this truth:

 “For where two or three have gathered together in My name, there I am in their midst.”